syncfusion-content/javascript-docs/js/Schedule/Getting-started.md

 {:.caption }

-* You can choose the required recurrence pattern from the available options and then click **“Done”**.**** The main appointment pop-up appears as shown in the following screenshot.
+* You can choose the required recurrence pattern from the available options and then click **Done**.
+The main appointment pop-up appears as shown in the following screenshot.